-The Thrive Student Resource Center offers an array of free services for students and community members facing non-academic barriers.
-Services include: access to the HCC Food Pantry, free and confidential applications for SNAP (food assistance) and Mass-Health, financial coaching and budget planning, help establishing or fixing credit, and referrals to community resources such as the HCC Career Closet, housing, Community Legal Aid, and VITA (free tax prep).
+The Thrive Student Resource Center offers an array of free services for students facing non-academic barriers to participation in academics and campus life.
+Services include: daily Grab-n-Go snacks, access to the HCC Food Pantry, free and confidential assistance with applications for SNAP (food assistance) and MassHealth benefits, financial literacy coaching and referrals to community resources such as housing assistance programs, Community Legal Aid, and VITA (free tax prep).
 For more information visit www.hcc.edu/thrive or stop by the Thrive Center, Frost 233.
 To make an appointment, contact 413.552.2783 or thrive@hcc.edu.